 For this reason, it’s important to use an individualised approach when establishing the optimum percentage for threshold training.

-Whilst there is individual variation, for most athletes the lactate threshold corresponds with an intensity that can be sustained for approximately 50-70 minutes.
+Whilst there is individual variation, for most athletes this corresponds with an intensity that can be sustained for approximately 50-70 minutes.
+However, depending on the training focus, this may sometimes involve training at an intensity that is slightly above or below LT intensity.

 The only real way to be sure of lactate threshold intensity is through lactate threshold testing, although there are a number of useful field-based tests.